ibm-cloud-docs/openwhisk/prep.md

     ```
     {: pre}

 3. Use vim to edit the `requirements.txt` file.
 Enter the names of the `pip` modules and versions you want to install.
-In this example, `sklearn` is the module that is used.
+In this example, `pyjokes` is the module that is used.

     ```bash
     vim requirements.txt